Jan 15, 2018

 I really thrive on routine.
 Getting up in the morning, doing my hair and a bit of makeup, putting on some earrings and some fun workwear helps me get in the right headspace to work.
 Having a great space to create in with awesome people also makes a huge difference.
 For years I was working out of my garage for long hours on my own, which is great but can get lonely after a while.

-Generally I try to keep my eyes and mind open until something clicks.
-When I’m really stuck I like to re-center and remind myself of who I am and what my intention is, and the ideas tend to come rolling back in.
+Generally, I try to keep my eyes and mind open until something clicks.
+When I’m really stuck I like to re-centre and remind myself of who I am and what my intention is, and the ideas tend to come rolling back in.

 I’m not always creating with myself in mind as the recipient so not all of what I make is necessarily to my own personal taste.
 In saying that, I am quite conscious of making things that will be of use or treasured, so I really try to only put time and energy into things I know will have a successful outcome.
 Often my favourite piece at any given time will be the most recent one, so the short answer is yes!